-- 39. Although the chairman of the meeting must be a director of the company and his identity must be made clear at the outset, there is no reason why the meeting should not be conducted by the advising member or some other professional adviser.
-It should be explained to the meeting that, although this is being done on behalf of the directors, the report is their responsibility and is based upon information supplied by them.
-The chairman is the arbiter on all procedural matters but may seek advice from the advising member. - 40.
+- 11.1.
+Although the chairman of the meeting must be a director of the company and his identity must be made clear at the outset, there is no reason why the meeting should not be conducted by the advising member or some other professional adviser.
+It should be explained to the meeting that although this is being done on behalf of the directors, the report is their responsibility and is based upon information supplied by them.
+The chairman is the arbiter on all procedural matters but may seek advice from the advising member. - 11.2.
+The Chairman should bear in mind that the purpose of the meeting is to ascertain the wishes of the creditors.
+Technical objections to proxies and representatives attending the meeting should be regarded as subordinate to this principle. - 11.3.
 Creditors and their representatives attending the meeting are required to sign an attendance list.
 This list should be made available for inspection to anyone attending the meeting.
-In addition, any creditor or creditor's representative wishing to speak, ask questions, or make a nomination, should be asked to identify himself and the creditor he represents. - 41.
+In addition, any creditor or creditor's representative wishing to speak, ask questions, or make a nomination, should be asked to identify himself and the creditor he represents. - 11.4.
 Creditors and their representatives should be given the opportunity to ask questions.
-Whilst every effort should be made to give a reasonable answer to such questions within the context of the meeting, the chairman may be advised to refuse a question to be put if, for example: - the questioner refuses to give the name of the creditor he represents and his own name or that of his firm; - the questioner does not claim to be or to represent a creditor;
+Whilst every effort should be made to give a reasonable answer to such questions within the context of the meeting, the chairman may be advised to refuse a question to be put if, for example:

+- The questioner refuses to give the name of the creditor he represents and his own name or that of his firm; - The questioner does not claim to be or to represent a creditor;

-or may decline to answer it if, for example:
+or may decline to answer it if, for example;

-• the answer could prejudice the successful outcome of the liquidation or creditors'
+- the answer could prejudice the successful outcome of the liquidation or creditors' interests; - the answer could lead to potential court action if subsequently proved incorrect.

-interests;

-• the answer could be construed as slanderous if subsequently proved incorrect.